 A home should be an active place where you can go through the routine of your day without worrying about scratching the floor.
 Whether it is just you, a brood of children, or a bunch of furry friends running around the home, the flooring you choose should be durable enough to hold up to all those happy feet.
 When it comes to choosing scratch resistant flooring for the space, there are plenty of options to choose from.
 Understanding the benefits and drawbacks of each one makes it easy to decide which flooring option makes the best choice for your space.

-Ceramic tile is one of the most popular flooring options in kitchens, foyers, bathrooms, and high traffic areas.
-As a man-made material, it is easy to find a full range of colors and styles from which to choose, including long and think planks that offer the look of hardwood with a much more scratch-resistant surface.
-Ceramic tile is not only scratch resistant, it is water resistant as well.
-For the most durability, look for ceramic tile with a rating between PEI 3 and PEI 5.
-Look for tiles with more texture in wet areas because they have more slip resistance than smooth and polished ceramic tiles.
+Ceramic and porcelain tile are some of the most popular flooring options in kitchens, foyers, bathrooms, and high traffic areas.
+As man-made materials, they are easy to find a full range of colors and styles from which to choose.
+This includes long, thin planks that offer the look of hardwood with a much more scratch-resistant surface.
+Tile is not only scratch resistant, it is water resistant as well.
+For the most durability, look for tile with a rating between PEI 3 and PEI 5.
+Testured tiles work well in wet areas because they have more slip resistance than smooth and polished ones.

 Luxury Vinyl Planks